 Forces from thermal effects, such as superstructure expansion between adjacent fixed piers, can cause large moments on pier elements.
 These moments are carried by the un-cracked gross moment of inertia of the concrete element until internal stress in the bare concrete exceeds the modulus of rupture (fr).
 After the stresses exceed this limit, the cracked moment of inertia may be used for stiffness and thermal force effect computation.
-The cracked moment of inertia may be conservatively assumed at 50% of the gross moment of inertia unless a more detailed analysis is performed.
+The cracked moment of inertia unless a more detailed analysis is performed.
 Before a partially cracked moment of inertia may be utilized for design, the Design Engineer shall verify that thermal force effects are adequate to exceed the modulus of rupture in the gross moment of inertia of the pier or column and will not cause failures in the bearing mechanisms.